fvtt-fria-ligan/forbidden-lands-foundry-vtt/README.md

 # Forbidden Lands

-An **OFFICIAL**, community managed system for playing Forbidden Lands on Foundry VTT.
+An **OFFICIAL**, community supported system for playing Forbidden Lands on Foundry VTT.
 It provides support for **character sheets only**, game content should be drawn from official source books.

 ## Install